Last updated March 7, 2017.

 - Review for coding standards.

-- For a list of important issues that need to be resolved, see Full project applications review, what to expect.
+- For a list of important issues that need to be resolved, see Review process for security advisory coverage: what to expect.

 The unsupported project process does not actually give the user the Git Vetted permission.
-Sometimes, someone will want to apply for Full Project access (Git Vetted permission) with the project that they have taken over.
+Sometimes, someone will want to apply for the Git vetted role with the project that they have taken over.
 Overall, this is fine, but keep the following in mind:

 - Get a detailed description of updates.
 Basically, there needs to be some proof that the user has made enough code changes to be able to review the project.